tarquin-the-brave/not-a-v-word-cookbook/src/mung-sandwich.md

 little dampening rings to my mechanical keyboard as it was pretty klackerty.
 The involved pulling off every key cap and pushing a silicone ring into the inside of it.
 Then I got chatting to a mate on the phone.
 Then about 40 minutes later, I suddenly remembered.
-"Ah! my lentils!"
+"Ah!
+My lentils!"
 I exclaimed and rushed into the kitchen to find the lentils had all swollen and started to disintegrate, and the much beans had basically exploded.